Air-gapped Environment

 gzip -c components.yaml > components.gz

-- Create a configmap manifest from the archived data
+- Create a ConfigMap in your Kubernetes cluster from the archived data:

-Note: without this annotation operator won't be able to determine if the data is compressed or not.
+Note: Without this annotation, the operator won't be able to determine if the data is compressed or not.

-- Add labels that will be used to match the configmap in
+- Add labels that will be used to match the ConfigMap in the

 fetchConfig